Nik-Ola-1/Harmonic-Interference-Resonator/README.md

 # Harmonic Interference Resonator (HIR)

+**"Tune Consciousness.
+Shape Reality."**

-The Harmonic Interference Resonator (HIR) is an open-source consciousness technology prototype designed to interface with the quantum vacuum through real-time biofeedback, field modulation, and visualized coherence states.
+The Harmonic Interference Resonator (HIR) is an experimental, open-source consciousness-technology platform that explores the interface between human bio-signals and the quantum vacuum.
+Inspired by fringe physics, EEG biofeedback, and real-time field modulation, HIR is a modular system designed to detect, visualize, and modulate coherent intent.

-## Modules

-- EEG & Bio-Signal Capture (OpenBCI, HRV, GSR)
-- Real-Time Coherence Detection
-- EM Field Modulation (Arduino)
-- Unity Visualizer Interface
-- Session Logging & Anomaly Detection

-## Theoretical Basis

-Rooted in the Lucid Interference Model (LIM), this project explores whether consciousness can organize or influence field-level physics through harmonic entrainment.

-## Disclaimer

-This is a highly experimental project at the intersection of neuroscience, quantum theory, and metaphysics.
-No claims are made beyond exploratory research.

 ---

-Let’s build a bridge between thought and field.
+## Features

+- Real-time EEG, HRV, and GSR signal acquisition
+- Coherence scoring with FFT and entropy analysis
+- EM field modulation via Arduino-based coil driver
+- Unity-based visualizer for biofield dynamics
+- Session logging and anomaly detection
+- WebSocket bridge for multi-process communication

+---

+## Repository Structure